SennaCassia Acutifolia, Senn.

-Below are the strongest indications of Senna based on traditional homeopathic usage.
-Indications have not been reviewed by the FDA.
-If symptoms persist always consult a medical professional.
+Below are the main rubriks (i.e strongest indications or symptoms) of Senna in traditional homeopathic usage, not approved by the FDA.

 Is of much use in infantile colics when the child seems to be Full of wind.
 Oxaluria, with excess of urea; increased specific gravity.
 Where the system is broken down, bowels constipated, muscular weakness, and waste of nitrogenous materials, Senna will act as a tonic.
 Ebullitions of blood at night.
 Acetonaemia, prostration, fainting, constipation with colic and flatulence.
 Liver enlarged and tender.

 Third to sixth potency.≡ show all authors ...

 Compare: Kali Carb Kali-carb.; Jalapa Jalapa.